mhaidar70/BasicCAD/README.md

  Image of the key I created in Onshape.
 ### Reflection
-I relearned a toll that I knew a while ago, but I had forgotten it since I didn't use it for a while.
+I relearned a lot I knew a while ago, but I had forgotten it since I didn't use it for a while.
 It was called the linear pattern which repeats a part as many times as you need it.
 I had to make the teeth on the key so I used the linear pattern to repeat this teeth many times fast instead of manually creating each single teeth.

 ## Pull Copter Assembly